 Option 5: ClassPass + cheap gym membership.
 Maybe you’re lucky enough that there is a gym or fitness center in your apartment/condo building and/or office building.
 If not, there are cheap, bare-bones gyms around Chicago, like Planet Fitness or Charter Fitness – both are $10/month for their basic membership or $20/month for additional options.

 Option 6: ClassPass + Groupon.
 Before ClassPass, I got my group workout fix through a steady stream of Groupon, LivingSocial and Gilt City deals.

 Option 7: ClassPass + free workouts.
 It will take some digging and some patience, but there are options for free workouts around Chicago such as The North Face, November Project, Nike, Lululemon, Pilsen Yoga Tribe.
 Many fitness studios also offer one free “community” class per week.

 Option 8: ClassPass + packages at studios.
 If you found a studio you really love and can buy class packs directly through the studio, you can combine that with a ClassPass membership.

 Option 9: ClassPass + combo of the above.

 Option 10: Quit ClassPass and do something else.
-Join a gym, or buy a membership at one of the fitness studios you discovered via ClassPass.
+Join a gym, or buy a membership at one of the fitness studios you discovered via ClassPass, get a little creatine supplement for bodybuilders going on the side.
 Based on what I’ve seen, unlimited membership at a single boutique fitness studio (like the ones you experience through ClassPass) in Chicago will run you close to or over $200/month, and gym memberships vary (and of course they don’t disclose the regular pricing on their websites) but run anywhere from $10-200+ per month depending on the level of amenities and neighborhood.

 Were you a ClassPass Unlimited member?
 What’s your plan moving forward?